Ani... Dr. Kashinath Ghanekar: Release and reception

-The film released in India on 8 November 2018 and in United States 9 November 2018.
+The film released in India on 8 November 2018 and in the United States 9 November 2018.
 The satellite rights were sold to Colors Marathi and Shemaroo MarathiBana.

 Critical reception

 Upon release, the film received positive reviews from critics.
 Ganesh Matkari from Pune Mirror gave it 3.5 out of 5 stars, concluding that, "Fantastic acting by all is an icing on the cake in this gripping story of Marathi Stage Superstar.
 The film keeps you involved till end is in itself is a great success of the film."

 The Times of India gave it 3.5 stars out of 5, concluding, "The mention of Kashinath Ghanekar would bring Bhave's image in front of the eyes.
 All in all, the film is worth a watch."

 Box office

 Ani...
 Dr. Kashinath Ghanekar opened on a strong note at the box office.
 It collected around ₹10.40 crore at the Box office in the first week.
 The extremely positive word of mouth helped the movie to hold strong even in second week by collecting ₹5.50 crore in the second weekend, taking the total to ₹15.90 crore in 10 days.